Skip to main content

 For students to gain a greater understanding of their own personal values, expectations and identity by engaging in small group peer dialogue focused on topics centered around diversity, inclusion and equity.

-• Students will articulate their roles and responsibilities in c creating inclusive communities as a function of our mission.
+• Students will articulate their roles and responsibilities in creating inclusive communities as a function of our mission.

 • How: Participate in large and small group dialogue to understand inclusive language; experience activities that teach one how to be a “person for and with others.”

-• Events include diversity, inclusion, and equity-focused programs, “Live the Oath,” community standards conversations, U101 curriculum
+• Events include diversity, inclusion and equity-focused programs, “Live the Oath,” community standards conversations, U101 curriculum

 For students to better understand the Jesuit value of cura personalis and to identify strategies and campus resources to practice care for themselves and others.